RaziFalah/python-login-system-app/README.md

 the program can tell whcih credit line is inccorect and feedback you using a lable the gui includs colors also the program will auto-fullscreend it self

+<h1>Exit</h1>

+type exit in the username section to exit the program